Frequently Asked Questions

 Why are data subject to change?

 We regularly update the database.
-If we find new citations or find some errors, the citations will be corrected, and thus, all the indices using those citations will be updated.
-It is not very common for old papers, but it can frequently occur for new ones.
+If we find new citations or errors, the citations will be corrected, and thus all the indices using those citations will be updated.
+It is not very common in old papers, but it frequently occurs in new ones.

 What are the scientometric indices used throughout the website?